A very tasty, quick and easy light meal, this Tuscan Cannellini Bean Soup is a family favourite.

-(Disclaimer: Cirio sent me these beans to review, I was not paid and all opinions are my own.)
+(Disclaimer: Cirio sent me these beans to review, all opinions are my own.)

 - Start with the garlic and rosemary in cold olive oil, heating slowly over a low heat to infuse the flavours till the garlic is softened, not browned.
 See Tips for storing herbs to ensure you always have herbs on hand